jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

 static_nfo_tags
 ---------------
 Adds an NFO file for every entry, but does not link it to an entry in the download archive.
-This is intended to produce ``season.nfo``s in each season directory.
+This is intended to produce ``season.nfo`` files in each season directory.
 Each entry within a season will overwrite this file with its season name.
 If the entry gets deleted from ytdl-sub, this file will remain since it's not linked.

 Usage: